What is at stake for the Waste & Recycling Industry and how to protect yourself with world class solutions?

 The AMCS Platform is designed to maximize cyber-resilience, which is the ability to prepare for, respond to and recover from cyber-attacks.
 This same cyber-resilience is also essential to respond to other threats such as manmade and natural disasters such as floods, fire and climate change.

-We deliver our SaaS-based solutions on Microsoft Azure to leverage the security benefits of this platform and the unrivaled cyber security expertise of Microsoft.
+We deliver our SaaS based solutions on the Microsoft Azure to leverage the security benefits of this platform and the unrivalled cyber security expertise of Microsoft.

-While operating in the cloud cannot fully protect you 100% from threats, it does reduce your risk as you can avail of the partnership of AMCS with Microsoft, which is the largest end-to-end cyber security provider.
+While operating in the cloud cannot fully protect you 100% from threats, it does reduce your risk as you can avail of the partnership of AMCS with Microsoft, who is the largest end to end cyber security provider.
 This means that you are sharing much of the burden for protecting your business systems and data with a global cyber specialist and you are assured of proven business continuity plan to rapidly recover your operations in the event of a serious attack.